bitcraze/bitcraze-website/src/products/breakout-deck.md

 %}

 Test and develop new hardware designs easily without soldering by using the breakout expansion board.
-Just build the curcuit on a breadboard and attach the Crazyflie 2.0 to it.
+Just build the circuit on a breadboard and attach the Crazyflie 2.0 to it.

 ---